leonardofaria/leonardofaria.net/content/posts/2020/08/13/automating-accessibility-tests-with-cypress.md

 - Real users testing: companies like [Fable](https://www.makeitfable.com/) connect you and people with disabilities in research and user testing to meet your compliance goals.
 - Browser extensions: [axe](https://www.deque.com/axe/browser-extensions/) is a recommended extension for Chrome, Firefox, Edge that help identify and resolve common accessibility issues.

-The [accessibility engine of axe is open-source](https://github.com/dequelabs/axe-core) and it can be used in different ways, as this post will show.
+The <A href="https://github.com/dequelabs/axe-core">accessibility engine of axe is open-source</A> and it can be used in different ways, as this post will show.

 ## Before we start

 I created a [sample website](https://cypress-accessibility-example.vercel.app/) to mimic a Component Library.
 It is a very simple website created with Tailwind CSS and hosted in Vercel and it documents 2 components: [badge](https://cypress-accessibility-example.vercel.app/badge.html) and [button](https://cypress-accessibility-example.vercel.app/button.html).

-You can check the [source code](https://github.com/leonardofaria/cypress-accessibility-example) in GitHub.
+You can check the <A href="https://github.com/leonardofaria/cypress-accessibility-example">source code</A> in GitHub.
 The website is static and it is inside the `public` folder.
 You can see the website locally by running `npm run serve` and checking in the browser [http://localhost:8000](http://localhost:8000).

 ![Sample website](/wp-content/uploads/2020/08/cypress-sample-website.png)

 ## Adding Cypress and cypress-axe

-Start by cloning the [example repository](https://github.com/leonardofaria/cypress-example).
-Next, create a new branch and install [cypress-axe](https://www.npmjs.com/package/cypress-axe), the package responsible for tieing the axe engine to Cypress.
+Start by cloning the <A href="https://github.com/leonardofaria/cypress-example">example repository</A>.
+Next, create a new branch and install <A href="https://www.npmjs.com/package/cypress-axe">cypress-axe</A>, the package responsible for tieing the axe engine to Cypress.

 ```bash
 git checkout -b add-cypress